How to trigger campaigns via Webhooks

-Step 1- Go to Transactional from the vertical menu on the left.
-Click on New Transactional Campaign.
+Step 1: Go to Trigger from the vertical menu on the left.
+Click on Create trigger campaign.

 Once tested and reviewed, click on enable campaign.

-Step 6- A Webhook URL will be generated on the Trigger Info page.
+Step 6: A Webhook URL will be generated which can be accessed from setup steps.

 Click on Copy URL.

 Step 7: Create a workflow/journey in the platform of your choice.
 Select the event which will trigger the journey.
 Select the Action as ‘trigger webhook’/ ‘webhook’ / ‘call API to set up the Webhook'.

 Step 8: Select the request type as POST.
 Paste the webhook URL copied from Mailmodo.

 For the purpose of this tutorial, we are going to trigger this webhook via Postman.

 Step 9: Select the body type as raw/custom payload.
 You need to set the body of the webhook in the following format-

 The argument to “email” points to the recipient's email and “data” points to the personalization parameters.